Regularity rally: Classic Regularity Rallies

-Often, regularity rallies are held for owners of classic cars.
-Since regularity rallies do not involve high speed, classic cars are able to participate on an equal footing with other cars.
-Regularity rallying provides a practical and inexpensive sport for classic car enthusiasts.
+Regularity rallies are sometimes held for owners of classic cars.
+Since regularity rallies do not involve high speed, classic cars are able to participate on an equal footing with other cars and with less risk of damage to the cars.

-Historic Rally Championship is featured in the FIA (Automobile International Federation) championship.

 The Rallye Glenwood Springs is the longest continuously running classic car rally in North America.
 It has been held annually since 1952, starting in Denver, CO and running over 120 miles through the Colorado Rockies to Glenwood Springs, CO.

 The Cascade Classic Rally & Tour is a 4 day event held in Washington State and British Columbia in which participants travel over 400 miles over scenic back roads.
 The event has run annually since 1997 and is known for its fun and unique locations.

+The Dakar Classic has been held since 2021 as a regularity counterpart to the Dakar Rally for historic cars.

 A popular specific variety of classic rallying is the 1/100 Regularity Rally.